 Enterprise Resource Planning (ERP) is the ability to deliver an integrated suite of business applications.
 ERP tools share a common process and data model, covering broad and deep operational end-to-end processes, such as those found in finance, HR, distribution, manufacturing, service and the supply chain.

-In the beginning of commercial computing in the 1960s, software developers built tools that could specifically calculate reorder points and economic order quantities.
+The history of ERP systems dates back to the 1960s with the beginning of social computing.
 Through the 1970s these tools evolved to offer large scale manufacturing companies a more comprehensive approach to material requirements planning, which begat the name 'MRP'.
-The software developers kept coding.
-By the 1980s MRP tools had moved on to support plant capacity planning – at which point someone got marketing involved and they landed on the term 'MRP II'.
+By the 1980s MRP tools had moved on to support plant capacity planning – at which point the term 'MRP II' was born.

 1) The list of ERP products that you might consider is now very different.
 Many existing vendors have struggled to migrate their software from on premise (Oracle, SAP R3, Infor).
 Other new vendors have emerged (Workday, Netsuite, Xero).